 Early adopters are quite easy to identify.
 They’re usually the ones with the latest gadgets on their desks and geeky t-shirts as their casual work attire.
 These are the best ambassadors of change for you to recruit and embrace as leaders, sources of valuable insights, and spokesmen on your behalf in their teams and department.
 They might just have better success at reaching Janice to make her give a &^@# than you do.

-The third group of employees are the passive ones.
+The third group of employees is the passive ones.
 The neutral bystander, so to speak.
-They are likely to go with the flow, IF you can generate enough change momentum after completing steps 1 and 2.
+They are likely to go with the flow IF you can generate enough change momentum after completing steps 1 and 2.
 The bystander might simply not understand it or know enough about its repercussions on their day-to-day work functions.

 Or they could just not care, like Janice from accounting.
 Identifying the reasons for the lack of participation or interest can help you start planning the optimal tactics to get these employees to (hopefully) become change ambassadors.

-In the long run, identifying and categorizing employees as anti, pro or indifferent to organizational change can help you approach future initiatives (or present ones) knowing what to expect.
-In addition, learning more about your employees and their general attitudes toward change, can offer invaluable insights that go far beyond a specific transition process.
+In the long run, identifying and categorizing employees as an anti, pro, or indifferent to organizational change can help you approach future initiatives (or present ones) knowing what to expect.
+In addition, learning more about your employees and their general attitudes toward change can offer invaluable insights that go far beyond a specific transition process.

 Overall, engagement is key in promoting organizational change, but it can’t happen only as part of a transition.
 Engaging your employees is something you should be doing constantly and consistently for a multitude of reasons.
 Mainly, because these change management tools can serve you in the future in a multitude of ways.

-However, why not implement change with a game changing tool.
+However, why not implement change with a game-changing tool.
 Is your mind blown yet?!
 Instead of bringing everyone into the office for a town hall meeting, change the way you communicate using an employee app.
-With an employee app, you can engage your workforce wherever they are, at anytime, in a way they like and are used to communicate.
+With an employee app, you can engage your workforce wherever they are, at any time, in a way they like and are used to communicating.
 Companies who have used Connecteam for this process have seen engagement go up by as much as 70%, which made implementing change a lot easier.